EdinburghParkLife/ParkLifeToolkit/README.md

 You can also change the Bot avatar, which will be displayed to end users, and the cover picture.

+### Starting a chat

+Click `Open Chat` next to any chatbot in the list to start a chat.

 ## Editing the chatbot

 *I will only give basic instructions on changing and editing questions here, as you should consult the botpress documentation for more complex and detailed guidance and instructions.*

 ### Overview

+Click on the name of any chatbot in the list.
+You will now see the construction of the chatbot.

 The chatbot is built as a flow diagram: